3mdeb/openpower-coreboot-docs/devnotes/tpm.md

 ### Software TPM on BMC

 TPM functionality exposed to the POWER9 CPU via LPC gadget device from BMC.
+That is OpenBMC is extended to provide fTPM though LPC bus, but do this with START field equal to `0`.
 As secure as BMC is.

 * **Pros**